P站视频

 Follow-up care

-If you have completed treatment, your doctors will still want to watch you closely.
-It is very important to go to all of your follow-up appointments.
+After you have completed treatment, your doctors will still want to watch you closely.
+It is very important that you go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you are having and may examine you and order lab or imaging tests to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some last for a few weeks to months, but others can last the rest of your life.
-This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.
+This is the time to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

-Most doctors recommend careful follow-up, with a physical exam and review of symptoms every 3 to 6 months for the first few years, then at least yearly after that.
+Most doctors recommend careful follow-up, with a physical exam and review of symptoms, every 3 to 6 months for the first few years.
+After that, you should have a follow-up appointment at least every year.
 Lab tests might also be done.
 Scans are not usually needed at each visit, but should be done if there are any suspicious symptoms or physical findings.

-If you have had surgery, your health care team may suggest that you meet with a nutritionist, who can help you adjust to changes in your eating habits.
+If you have had surgery, your health care team may suggest that you meet with a nutritionist, who can help you if you need to adjust to changes in your eating habits.

 Ask your doctor for a survivorship care plan